NEW! LIPPI WORKSHOPS

 LIPPI trains women in the nuts and bolts of impacting policy from the citizen perspective.
 By helping women develop these two sets of skills—individual leadership development and policy change—we aim to advance social change for a more equitable and just society.

-75 women have participated from the four counties of Western MA, representing all socio-economic backgrounds, ages and our region's major ethnic groups.
+140 women have participated from the four counties of Western MA, representing all socio-economic backgrounds, ages and our region's major ethnic groups.
 Our participants range in age from 18 to 60+, with 40 percent representing minority groups.
 Some currently serve on school committees, city councils and town select boards, while others have never run for office before.

 Hear from LIPPI graduates in their own words.

+Graduates are making their own impact.
 See how our graduates and current participants are stepping up their leadership.

 ""I always knew that I was meant for something big.
 I just didn't know how to get there.
 LIPPI gave me the ability to overcome my fear."
 From there, Marie has stepped into her own authentic leadership.
 She oversees twelve after school programs in Western Massachusetts for the Collaborative for Educational Services.
 One way that Marie overcame her fear was by running for Town Committee, winning the election and then being appointed Chair.